ncatlab/nlab-content/pages/4/1/6/4/4614/content.md

 * [[Peter May]], _The geometry of iterated loop spaces_ ([pdf](http://www.math.uchicago.edu/~may/BOOKS/geom_iter.pdf))
 {#May}

-A proof that good simplicial spaces are proper is in
+A proof that good simplicial spaces are proper is implicit in the proof of lemma A.5 in ([Segal74](#Segal74)).
+Explicitly it appears in

 * L. Gaunce Lewis Jr., _When is the natural map $X\to \Omega \Sigma X$ a cofibration?_ , Trans.
 Amer.
 Math.
 Soc. **273** (1982) no. 1, 147--155 ([JSTOR](http://www.jstor.org/pss/1999197))
 {#Lewis}